aysucengiz/CENG795/blogs/blogblogblogblog.md

 Truly an artistic rendition.
 You can't deny.
 After fixing bump mapping in other scenes this scene also mostly got fixed.
 But somehow I ruined the background?

 ![img_30.png](img_30.png)
 Mine is on the left.
-I know that this time, it shows that the left one is mine.

 **Debugging Noise Textures**